-There advantages to relationship dances, such as familiarity and building a shared meaning.
+There are advantages to relationship dances, such as familiarity and building shared meaning.

 The disadvantage is that they can become inflexible, and potentially even constrict our personalities at times that we are growing or want to change -or that we should change-.
 And that’s when some partners have affairs: to try on new roles.

-And of course, some of these dances are unhealthy and bring unhappiness in the relationship.
+And of course, some of these dances are unhealthy and bring unhappiness to the relationship.

 The Ugly Side of Dances